Heroin-Bob/AudioTools-for-Linux/README.md

 4. We will use <b>curl</b> to automate the yabridge install process.
 Install curl with the following command: <code>sudo apt-get install -y curl</code>
 5. Verify curl was installed with <code>curl --version</code>.
 At the time of writing this apt installs version 8.5.0.
 6. Install Wine from apt with <code>sudo apt-get install -y wine </code><br>
-   Note: this will install version 6.0.3 from apt. if you have a newer version of WINE installed you will need to uninstall it (see the FAQ for more info).
+   Note: this will install version 6.0.3 or 9.0 from apt. if you have a newer version of WINE installed you will need to uninstall it (see the FAQ for more info).
 You cannot use yabridge with any version newer than 9.20.
 8. Reboot your PC
 9. Verify wine was installed by running <code>wine --version</code>.
-At the time of writing this apt installs version 6.0.3.
+At the time of writing this apt installs version 6.0.3 or 9.0.
 10. Set up support for 32-bit wine with the following command:<br>
     <code>dpkg --add-architecture i386
 sudo apt-get install -y wine32